 I installed a relay to automatically shut-off my converter/charger when power is applied to my inverter.
 The process of switching to inverter power is now really simple and idiot proof.
 If you decide to connect your shore power cord directly to an inverter you install yourself, then keep reading. l'll explain what I did and why.

 The Type Of Inverter Makes a Difference

 Some larger RVs come from the factory with built-in inverter/charger units like the Xantrex Freedom Inverter/Charger which can sense power and switch between components automatically.
 Not in my case.
-I installed my 2000 watt inverter myself.
-So to get automatic switching between components, I also have to install that myself.
+I installed my 2000 watt inverter myself, which meant I had to install the automatic switching components myself as well.

 If you plan to install a power inverter with dedicated electrical outlets (totally separate from the rest of your system) then this type of switching is not necessary.
 My installation, however, is a little different given the fact that my inverter powers all AC components in my RV through my main shore power cord.
 Let me explain.

 Fooling My Electrical System

 When running this way, the electrical system in my RV operates as if its power is coming from an RV park hookup.
 This, of course, is not the case given that my 2000 watt inverter is providing the AC power to my RV.
 Remember, my shore power cord is plugged into the inverter.

 So where does the inverter draw power from?
 The battery bank in my RV provides DC power to the inverter which converts it to AC power.
 So you can say that I’m fooling my RV into thinking it’s on shore power.
 Is this OK you ask?
 The answer to that question is yes, but there is one critical step that can’t be missed.
 You must turn off or disable the converter/charger unit in your RV.

 To understand why this is important, I must explain the function of my RV’s converter/charger unit.